 Montana Fish, Wildlife & Parks is mandated by Montana law to protect, perpetuate, enhance and regulate the wise use of the state's natural and cultural resources for the benefit of the general public.

-The Law Enforcement Bureau has a specific role in meeting this mandate by maintaining a strong commitment to managing wildlife and its environment and Montana's hunting, fishing, trapping, and recreation heritage.
+The Law Enforcement Division has a specific role in meeting this mandate by maintaining a strong commitment to managing wildlife and its environment and Montana's hunting, fishing, trapping, and recreation heritage.
 FWP Wardens accomplish this through education and achieving cooperation of all constituency groups in assuring compliance with Montana state laws, department regulations, and federal, tribal, and international laws.

 As highly visible front line employees, FWP Wardens are in an unique position to significantly affect wildlife conservation programs.
 Approximately 100 FWP Wardens across the state carry out the day-to-day duties and responsibilities in protecting Montana's fish, wildlife and parks resources.